Leo TaddeoApril 22, 2022

 The CISA Zero Trust Maturity Model Series – Part 4: Application Workload

 This is part four of a five-part series on the Cybersecurity and Infrastructure Agency’s (CISA) Zero Trust Maturity Model.
 The previous blogs covered the first three pillars (Identity, Device, and Network).
 This blog delves into pillar #4: Application Workload.
+And you can finish the series by reading the fifth blog installment on Data.

 The recent warning issued by the National Security Agency (NSA), Department of Energy, CISA and the Federal Bureau of Investigation (FBI) about the discovery of a system designed to attack industrial facilities in the U.S. highlights the urgent need for organizations to move toward a Zero Trust security model to protect our nation’s most vital systems.